-In general, if the organization spent at least their JFC allocation, the SBVPF will rollover the remaining money.
-If an organization has submitted a rollover request for a specific line item, that request will be considered by the SBVPF regardless of amount of JFC allocation spent.
+In general, if the organization spent at least their JFC allocation, the DoF will rollover the remaining money.
+If an organization has submitted a rollover request for a specific line item, that request will be considered by the DoF regardless of amount of JFC allocation spent.

 Examples of Reasons Organizations ask for a Rollover:

-- JFC allocation was spent, and funds remaining in the account originate from fundraising
+- JFC allocation was spent, and funds remaining in the account are revenue

 - There are unspent funds from a previous rollover